 Then, once they’ve earned enough money to buy those items, you let them hand over the money.
 It’s now theirs.
 They earned it.

 This works really well with toddlers and younger children.
 They like seeing their future prize.
 It helps them know you are serious about rewarding them.
 It’s like a pre-made reward.
-Plus, it’s a great activity to do when you’re spending one-on-one time with your kids.

 This also works really well for older kids who are just starting out with Moneypants.
 They need assurance that mom and dad are serious.
 They want to know that their hard work will truly pay off.